The role of membrane transport in microbal pathogenesis

 Some PhD projects may include additional fees – known as bench fees – for equipment and other consumables, and these will be added to your standard tuition fee.
 Speak to the supervisory team during your interview about any additional fees you may have to pay.
 Please note, bench fees are not eligible for discounts and are non-refundable.

 You'll need a good first degree from an internationally recognised university (minimum upper second class or equivalent, depending on your chosen course) or a Master’s degree in a relevant subject area.
 In exceptional cases, we may consider equivalent professional experience and/or Qualifications.
 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 How to apply

 We’d encourage you to contact Dr Anthony Lewis (firstname.lastname@example.org) to discuss your interest before you apply, quoting the project title.

-When you are ready to apply, you can use our online application form and select ‘Biomedical, Biomolecular and Pharmacy’ as the subject area.
+When you are ready to apply, you can use our online application form.
 Make sure you submit a personal statement, proof of your degrees and grades, details of two referees, proof of your English language proficiency and an up-to-date CV.
 Our ‘How to Apply’ page offers further guidance on the PhD application process.If you want to be considered for this funded PhD opportunity you must quote project title when applying.